 Outside food or beverage is not permitted at any time.

 Acceptance of exhibits from commercial and non-profit organizations does not necessarily indicate CSTA’s endorsement of products or services.

-Exhibitor agrees to abide by all rules and regulations promulgated by the City of Sacramento.
-Neither CSTA, nor the SCC, nor the official contractors, nor their respective members, officers, directors, agents, or employees are liable for any damages or losses that may occur to the exhibitor or to the exhibitor’s employees or property from any cause whatsoever.
+Exhibitor agrees to abide by all rules and regulations promulgated by the City of Pasadena.
+Neither CSTA, nor the PCC, nor the official contractors, nor their respective members, officers, directors, agents, or employees are liable for any damages or losses that may occur to the exhibitor or to the exhibitor’s employees or property from any cause whatsoever.
 Insurance and liability are the full and sole responsibility of the exhibitor.
-The exhibitor, on signing the exhibit contract, agrees to obtain adequate liability insurance and agrees to protect, indemnify, defend, save, and hold forever harmless CSTA and SCC from any and all liability, claims, losses, damages, governmental charges or fines, attorneys fees, and expenses for personal injury, accident, or property damage from fire, theft, destructive causes, or loss arising out of, in, at, or in connection with the exhibitor’s display.
+The exhibitor, on signing the exhibit contract, agrees to obtain adequate liability insurance and agrees to protect, indemnify, defend, save, and hold forever harmless CSTA and PCC from any and all liability, claims, losses, damages, governmental charges or fines, attorney’s fees, and expenses for personal injury, accident, or property damage from fire, theft, destructive causes, or loss arising out of, in, at, or in connection with the exhibitor’s display.

 Interested in becoming a sponsor?
 Visit our Sponsor Opportunities page.